rustweave-network/rustweaved/cmd/kaspactl/README.md

 $ go install .
 ```

-- Kaspactl should now be installed in `$(go env GOPATH)/bin`.
+- Rustweavectl should now be installed in `$(go env GOPATH)/bin`.
 If you did not already add the bin directory to your
   system path during Go installation, you are encouraged to do so now.

 ## Usage